The Naitsa Food Centre is here to help.

 More information on the topic can be found at the following links:

-The Edmonton Food Bank can provide you with a food hamper that includes perishable food items (produce, meat products, eggs, etc based on what they have) once per month.
+The Edmonton Food Bank can provide you with a food hamper that includes perishable food items (produce, meat products, eggs, etc based on what they have).

-The Edmonton Food Bank staff will provide you with a location closer to your home.
+The Edmonton Food Bank staff can provide you with a location closer to your home if you call 780-425-4190.
 You will need a valid photo ID and bags to carry the food when picking it up.

 Wecan Food Society